magnuskahr/P2P-Eksamensnoter/Mobile Ad-hoc Networks and Wireless Sensor Networks.md

 > * **Reactive**
 > * `(almost) No state` each node contains no state, or close to, meaning that they only keep what is necessary
-> * `route on demand` therefor, routes are discovered on demand, when a message is needed to be sent, but is remembered though.
-If a remmebered route is broken, it needs to discovery a new again on demand.
+> * `route on demand` therefor, routes are discovered on demand, but is remembered though.
 > * `routing = costly` when suddenly a routing is needed, it is more costly though, because energy is needed for discovery.

 ### Protocols